microsoft/m365-renovate-config/README.md

 <!-- start extra content (EDITABLE between these comments) -->

-- [`lockFileMaintenance`](https://docs.renovatebot.com/configuration-options/#lockfilemaintenance): Completely re-create lock files every Monday morning.
+- [`lockFileMaintenance`](https://docs.renovatebot.com/configuration-options/#lockfilemaintenance): Completely re-create lock files every Monday.
 This will update direct and indirect dependency versions used _only within the repo_ to the latest versions that satisfy semver.
 - [`postUpdateOptions`](https://docs.renovatebot.com/configuration-options/#postupdateoptions):
   - `yarnDedupeFewer`: If using yarn, run `yarn-deduplicate --strategy fewer` after updates.
   - `npmDedupe`: If using npm, run `npm dedupe` after updates.
 WARNING: This may slow down Renovate runs significantly.